ciscodocs/ltrent-2008-clemea25/docs/lab0_getting_started.md

 ```

 !!! hint
     To quickly verify OMP peering across the SD-WAN fabric, log in to the SD-WAN Controller (vSmart) and confirm that OMP peering is successfully established with all WAN-Edge routers using show command **show omp peers**.
-This step ensures that the control plane is fully operational, allowing the exchange of routes and policies between the vSmart controller and all WAN-Edge devices.
+This step ensures that the control plane is fully operational, allowing the exchange of routes and policies between the SD-WAN Controller (vSmart) and all WAN-Edge devices.